-Further, the Stakeholder meeting can be more efficiently utilized to provide stakeholders with more transparency on whether these proposed expenditures are fair and reasonable.
-For example, the SCE subject matter expert should provide a walk-through on select projects in each PIN and demonstrate the modeling/analysis (e.g. PSLF, short circuit analysis, etc.) and model validation process that was conducted to justify the project, including input data and identification of the data sources.
+Further, the Stakeholder meeting can be more efficiently utilized to provide stakeholders with more transparency on whether these proposed expenditures are prudent and will result in just and reasonable rates.
+For example, the SCE subject matter expert should provide a walk-through on select projects in each PIN and demonstrate the analysis and process that was conducted to justify the project, including input data and identification of the data sources.
+Without such a walkthrough, non-SCE participants are basically left in the dark about how SCE's planning process works.